We are searching for

 A window sticker should be displayed prominently in a car's window.
 There is no regulation to where the sticker can be placed, so it may be in the driver's side or passenger side window.
 If you don't see the sticker displayed clearly, ask a staff member at the car dealership where you can find it.

-How Do I Get A Car Window Sticker?
+How To Get Window Sticker?

 Can You Look Up A Window Sticker With A VIN?